patchbae/jekyll-now/_posts/Intro to Fabrication/17-11-08-Repeatability.md

 ![Measures]({{ site.url }}/images/PT12.png)

 I then set up a clamp so as to consistently align the drill press with centers of the arms, and placed the main pieces on top to align with the marks (as shown in the image below).
+I did this to create a pilot hole that was properly aligned in both pieces.

 ![Technique]({{ site.url }}/images/PT13.png)